 It’s no secret that the Conservatives oppose protesting but we are governed under a parliamentary democracy, where members of parliament debate about what’s best for our country…

 Growing up I’ve seen hundreds of protests, it’s part of our culture in the UK.
-The most famous one for police brutality of course being the Battle of the Bean Field.
-Margret Thatcher was in office, 1985, she ordered travellers to be ripped from their vehicles and beaten.
+The most famous one for police brutality of course was the Battle of the Bean Field.
+Margret Thatcher was in office, in 1985, she ordered travellers to be ripped from their vehicles and beaten.
 Including pregnant women.

 I am astonished that this bill has been allowed to pass, it just doesn’t sit right with my soul and feels a little militant.

 It was also kind of shocking to hear that Patel was being ‘highly critical of XR and Black Lives Matter (BLM).
 Describing XR as “so-called eco-crusaders turned criminals” and called the BLM protests “dreadful”.‘

 If she was referring to the statue of Edward Colston being torn down I think this just points out how steeped in tradition this country really is.
 I think that was kind of admirable.
 If there was a big statue of a slave trader in my town that I had to pass every day I wouldn’t want to look at it either.

 Anyway, on Saturday I was shocked to see such a huge police presence.
 There were police on horses, community support officers, protest police and general police guarding monuments.
 They were a really intimidating presence and a force to be known.